Banele216048565/TEMPURARY_WORK/README.md

 do you have any suggestions for features that would make this application more attractive for you ?

-Any other feature that can be added to the system?

 What forms of payment method best suits their needs?

 What is the minimum time taken to refill gas?